Cosmic shear with one component and its application to future radio surveys: Discussion

 \section{Discussion}

-Our analysis finds that WL provides substantially tighter constraints than the one-component KL, even in the case of KL galaxies with a threshold $\rm SNR = 5$.
+Our analysis finds that WL provides substantially tighter constraints than the one-component KL, even in the case of KL galaxies with a more relaxed threshold $\rm SNR = 5$.
 To understand the cause of this difference, we perform two controlled tests in which we (1) fix the source redshift distribution and (2) fix the total number density for both WL and one-component KL, respectively.
 In these illustrative examples, we only sample $\Omega_{\rm m}$ and $\sigma_8$.

-The left panel of \fg{\ref{fig:dndz_ngal_comparison}} shows that when both methods share the same redshift distribution $n(z)$, the one-component KL outperforms WL.
-This result is consistent with previous findings in the context of optical weak lensing surveys \citep{Huff2013, Xu2023}, which demonstrated that the reduction in shape noise achieved by KL provides a greater improvement than the higher galaxy number density typical of WL samples.
+The left panel of \fg{\ref{fig:dndz_ngal_comparison}} shows that when both methods adopt the same source redshift distribution $n(z)$, the one-component KL outperforms WL, despite the substantially lower source number density of the KL sample.
+This result is consistent with previous studies in the context of optical weak lensing surveys \citep{Huff2013, Xu2023}, which found that the reduction in shape noise achieved by KL provides a greater improvement than the higher galaxy number density typically available to WL analyses.

-In the second comparison, we fix the total number density to match that of the one-component KL $\rm SNR\geq 5$, $n_{\rm gal}=0.856\,\rm arcmin^{-2}$, for both WL and KL.
-As shown in the right panel of \fg{\ref{fig:dndz_ngal_comparison}}, WL achieves higher constraining power than KL under this condition.
+In the second comparison, we fix the total number density for both WL and KL to match that of the one-component KL $\rm SNR\geq 5$, $n_{\rm gal}=0.856\,\rm arcmin^{-2}$, while allowing each method to retain its own redshift distribution.
+As shown in the right panel of \fg{\ref{fig:dndz_ngal_comparison}}, WL achieves higher constraining power than KL.

-For the radio galaxy samples considered here, we conclude that the redshift distribution of source galaxies, and consequently the lens efficiency (see \eqn{\ref{eq:lens-efficiency}}), plays a more dominant role in constraining cosmological parameters than the total number density.
-This reduces the relative importance of shape noise in the overall uncertainty budget.
-In our fiducial analysis (\fg{\ref{fig:posterior-KL-WL}}), WL significantly outperforms the one-component KL primarily because its source distribution peaks at $z\sim1$, whereas the one-component KL is limited to $z\sim 0.1-0.2$.
+\fg{\ref{fig:dndz_ngal_comparison}} suggests that the lens efficiency (see \eqn{\ref{eq:lens-efficiency}}) plays a more dominant role in constraining cosmological parameters than the total number density in the case of one-component KL.
+Since SKA2 has limited power on the detection of high-redshift \textsc{Hi} galaxies, the one-component KL source galaxies are limited to $z\sim 0.5$, whereas the WL galaxies extend to high redshifts with peak number density at $z\sim 1$.
+This difference in the redshift distribution leads to the result that WL outperforms the one-component KL as shown in \fg{\ref{fig:posterior-KL-WL}}.
 We emphasize, however, that this comparison depends on the ability of future radio surveys to reach the depths predicted by the T-RECS catalog.